Suggested Searches

 Protective Services

-Our security, fire, and medical services safeguard our facility, properties, personnel, visitors, and operations from harm.
-Whether the danger is manmade or natural, our team is prepared, ready, and able to respond to any situation that threatens the wellbeing of our site.
-Our responsibilities include enforcing state and federal laws and administrative regulations, providing emergency medical care, fire and rescue services, and providing an appropriate incident response to any situation.
+WSTF’s security, fire, and medical services safeguard the facility, properties, personnel, visitors, and operations from harm.
+Whether the danger is manmade or natural, The Protective Services team is prepared, ready, and able to respond to any situation that threatens the wellbeing of the site.
+Protective Services’ responsibilities include enforcing state and federal laws and administrative regulations, providing emergency medical care, fire and rescue services, and providing an appropriate incident response to any situation.

 Fire and Emergency